Opentrons/Protocols/protocols/cherrypicking/README.md

 *Note*: If using multiple Source Plates, you must specify the Source Plate in the third column of the CSV (see below for examples)

 The Destination Plate should be loaded in **Slot 3**.
-*Note*: The Destination Plate will receive each cherrypicking transfer sequentially, filling up the plate in well A1, then B1, etc.
+*Note*: Specify the destination well of each transfer in the fourth column of the CSV

 **CSV Format**